- Joe Wright

 - 109 min.

 - Release Date

 The Soloist is a safe drama, utterly harmless in its storytelling and at times rather moving.
 Erin Brockovich screenwriter Susannah Grant adapted the book by real-life Los Angeles Times journalist Steve Lopez, whose popular and lively columns on the troubles in skid row encouraged awareness and political action a few years back.
 Lopez is played by a quick-witted and sarcastic Robert Downey Jr. in his most affecting role since his post-Iron Man comeback.
-Lopez spends his days in the slums scouring for his next subject, and in L.A.’s Pershing Park he finds Nathaniel Ayers (Jamie Foxx), a homeless man playing Beethoven on a violin with two strings.
+Lopez spends his days in the slums scouring for his next subject, and in L.A.’s Pershing Park, he finds Nathaniel Ayers (Jamie Foxx), a homeless man playing Beethoven on a violin with two strings.

 Ayers appears frocked with layers of grimy-yet-colorful clothes gathered from wherever, speaking in nonsensical stream-of-consciousness sentences that reveal his clear schizophrenia.
-When Lopez learns Ayers formerly attended Juilliard until his beleaguered state took over, the writer finds his next story.
+When Lopez learns Ayers formerly attended Juilliard until his mental condition took over, the writer finds his next story.
 His columns on Ayers generate attention, inspiring a sympathetic reader to send in a used cello for Ayers to play.
-Lopez takes care of his subject from a distance, moving him into the social services Lamp Community where he hopes Ayers will receive help.
+Lopez takes care of his subject from a distance, moving him into the social services Lamp Community, where he hopes Ayers will receive help.
 But as flashbacks demonstrating his progressively degenerating mental state show, Ayers is likely beyond diagnosis and treatment; he just needs a friend.